Esri/arcgis-runtime-samples-android/java/service-feature-table-manual-cache/README.md

 ## Use case

 Service feature tables support three request modes, which define how features are requested from the service and stored in the local table.
 The feature request modes have different performance characteristics.
 Use **manual cache** in scenarios where you want to explicitly control requests for features.
-See [Table performance concepts](https://developers.arcgis.com/android/latest/guide/layers.htm#ESRI_SECTION1_40F10593308A4718971C9A8F5FB9EC7D) in the *ArcGIS Runtime SDK for Android* guide to learn more.

 ## How to use the sample